-We are preparing to operate on the data with an application that moves the T and C data streams relative to the pressure data stream.
-Calculation of parameters that are functions of T, C, and P is not useful at this stage.
-Further, it will complicate and confuse things to have them in the data set before we are ready for them.
+Explanation: We are preparing to operate on the data with an application that moves the T and C data streams relative to the pressure data stream.
+Calculation of parameters that are functions of T, C, and P is not useful at this stage, and it will complicate and confuse things to have them in the data set before we are ready for them.
+So, just convert the measured variables - pressure, temperature, and conductivity.